ELSady/Regression-California-Housing-Price-Prediction/README.md

 ### Data Processing / Modeling Includes:
  * **EDA & Pre processing**: Data exploring. visualizing and cleaning
- * **Model training**: we’ll train and tune some tried-and-true classification algorithms, such as ridge and lasso regression.
+ * **Model training**: we’ll train and tune some tried-and-true classification algorithms.
- * **Performance evaluation**: we’ll look at common regression task metrics like the R²-score and mean squared average.
+ * **Performance evaluation**: we’ll look at common regression performance metrics like the RMSE and MAPE.
  * **Business Action**: Decision driven data needed to be taken to action to improve business.

 ### Code and Resource Used